-Symptoms such as fatigue and pain intensity are key domains for PRO measures.
-Symptoms are typically negative; their presence and intensity are best assessed through patient report.42 Scales are used to characterize the severity of the symptoms.
+Symptoms such as fatigue and pain intensity are also best assessed by PRO measures.
+Symptoms are typically negative and best assessed through patient report.42 Scales are focused on severity.
 The impact of symptoms such as the degree to which pain interferes with usual functioning, is also a common focus of PROs.
-Symptom burden captures the combination of both symptom severity and impact experienced with a specific disease or treatment.42 Common symptom and symptom burden measures include the Functional Assessment of Chronic Illness Therapy - Fatigue scale and disease-focused symptom indices such as the recent NCCN symptom indexes for various cancer types or a COPD dyspnea-specific instrument.^{43,44} The PROMIS® initiative developed the PROMIS® Pain Interference measure which quantifies the impact of pain on functioning.45
+Symptom burden captures the combination of both symptom severity and impact experienced with a specific disease or treatment.42 Common symptom and symptom burden measures include the Functional Assessment of Chronic Illness Therapy - Fatigue scale43-46 and disease-focused symptom indices.43-46 The PROMIS initiative developed the PROMIS Pain Interference measure that quantifies the impact of pain on functioning.43-46

-Health Behaviors
+Health behaviors

-Yet another category of PROs assesses health behaviors.
-Although health behaviors may be considered predictors of health outcomes, they are also health outcomes in their own right in the sense that health care interventions can have an impact on them.
-Information from health behavior PROs serves several important clinical purposes.
+Another category of PROs assesses health behaviors.
+While health behaviors may be considered predictors of health outcomes, they are also health outcomes in their own right in the sense that they may be impacted by health care interventions.
+The information obtained from health behavior PROs serves several important clinical purposes.
 Health behavior PROs can be used to monitor risk behaviors with potentially deleterious health consequences.
-This information enables clinicians to identify areas for risk reduction and health promotion interventions among their patients.
-Health behavior PROs can also be used to assess patients' response to health promotion interventions and to monitor health behaviors over time.
+This information enables the identification of areas for risk reduction and health promotion intervention.
+Health behavior PROs can also be used to assess patients' response to health promotion intervention and for monitoring of health behaviors over time.